vitormancio/Solana-development/README.md

 All projects you can get de sample code and realize/improve on [WEB3DEV](https://bootcamp.web3dev.com.br/) bootcamp plataform 🤩

+I'm ajust all breakchanges and improve somethings in the content of bootcamps of (WEB3DEV)[https://discord.com/invite/UXDUzG2hhE] in bootcamps lessons and i'm ❤️ this !

+Let's Build It 🚀

 **Some web3Apps need fixes**

 [Solana NFTS Project](https://solana-nf-ts-mint.vercel.app/)<br>